This chapter includes the following sections:

 By using distributed destinations, JMS can spread or balance the messaging load across multiple destinations, which can result in better use of resources and improved response times.
 The JMS load-balancing algorithm determines the physical destinations that messages are sent to, as well as the physical destinations that consumers are assigned to.

 WebLogic JMS supports two different algorithms for balancing the message load across multiple physical destinations within a given distributed destination set.
-You select one of these load balancing options when configuring a distributed topic or queue on the Administration Console.
+You select one of these load balancing options when configuring a distributed topic or queue on the WebLogic Server Administration Console.

-In the round-robin algorithm, WebLogic JMS maintains an ordering of physical destinations within the distributed destination.
+In the round-robin algorithm, WebLogic JMS maintains an order of physical destinations within the distributed destination.
 The messaging load is distributed across the physical destinations one at a time in the order that they are defined in the WebLogic Server configuration (

 Adding or removing a member (either administratively or as a result of a WebLogic Server shutdown/restart event) requires a recomputation of the distribution.
 Such events should be infrequent however, and the computation is generally simple, running in O(n) time.